maruel/httpjson/README.md

 # httpjson

-Reduces repetitive code for making HTTP requests and parsing JSON responses!
+Magically ✨ handles HTTP JSON requests especially for backends implemented in dynamic languages (python, ruby, nodejs, etc) that do not have normalized structured response schema.

-Augment the standard library's implementation with compression (upload with gzip) and decompression (gzip, br, zstd).
+Augments the standard library's implementation with compression 🚀 (upload with gzip) and decompression (gzip, br, zstd).
 The standard library only support decompression of gzip.

-Defaults to fail on unknown field and use number instead of float64.
+Enforce no unknown reponse field.
+Expose function to handle fallback response schemas, e.g. in case of errors.

 Implemented with minimal dependencies.